Self-Enhancing Multi-filter Sequence-to-Sequence Model: Multi-filter Network Architecture

 \subsection{Latent Enhanced Encoder-Decoder Model}

-The latent enhanced encoder-decoder model consists of an encoder $R$, a dummy decoder $Q_0$, and an enhancer $T$ that connects to the encoder and projects the encoder outputs into the latent space.
+The latent enhanced encoder-decoder model consists of an encoder $R$ with parameters $\theta$, a dummy decoder $Q_0$ with parameters $\psi_0$, and an enhancer $T$ with parameters $\phi$ that connects to the encoder and projects the encoder outputs into the latent space.
 The encoder takes in a sequence of inputs $x$, then returns a sequence of outputs and a final hidden state $h$.